jad-tab/jad-tab.github.io/_posts/2020-03-04-Polynomial_Optimization1.md

 * Replacing algebraic real numbers with their minimal polynomials to allow for exact computations (this means, in particular, that we would not be very happy to encounter transcendental numbers ... like 'pi' or 'e' !)
 * Introducing new variables to remove the radicals

-There's another trick that come in handy later on, that is the 'inequality bound' trick, that I will illustrate below.
+There's another trick that comes in handy later on, that is the 'inequality bound' trick, that I will illustrate below.

 #### A trick to formulate inequality bounds